Meet Eleva: Coffee With Impact

 Special thanks to Emilio for sharing these inspiring stories with us.
 September can’t come quick enough.
 Over the next few weeks, the Eleva team will be joining members at The Yard to host an introductory breakfast and chat about their outstanding mission.
 Eleva is also providing members with a custom perk to purchase coffee at their local cafes and online.
 Just check The BackYard or chat with your community manager for the details.

-Interested in learning more about the amenities and perks available at The Yard?
+Interested in learning more about the amenities and perks included in a coworking membership at The Yard?
 Schedule a tour to experience the vibrancy of our community up close!